 There is a wonderful developing spookiness to Laski’s tale, beginning in such an ordinary way and ending with understated terror.
 The reader shares in that terror, as although the story is narrated in the third person, it closely focalises Caroline’s perspective.
 That begins without warning in the first paragraph, which we read, with Caroline, from a travel guide.
 The informative style is immediately recognisable, with description of the ‘pleasing olives and vines’, the directions, and the parenthetical placement of extra detail – ‘(470 steps)’.
 That serves as a narrative trick.
-The style is so like a guidebook, the detail so innocuous-sounding, that the reader does not realise it is a key piece of foreshadowing.
+The style is so like a guidebook, the detail so innocuous-sounding, that the reader does not realise that it is a key piece of foreshadowing.

 The Mystery of Giovanna di Ferramano